-Belief can spur action, but sometimes, as motivational speaker and author Jon Gordon reminds us, it's the other way around.
+Belief can spur action, but sometimes, Jon Gordon reminds us, it's the other way around.

 I use to think that belief was the first step to success.
 But now I know that the first step is to take the first step.
 You have to act even when you don’t believe.
 You need to have the courage to move forward in spite of your self-doubt and fears.

 When I started writing and speaking over ten years ago I had no confidence, no experience and no belief and yet I was willing to take the first step.